 Matt S: “I didn’t expect much.
 Four dollars each to get in and I thought we’d be out of there in 10 to 15 minutes.
 I was wrong.
 Tons of interesting info regarding the island and things I had no idea about.
 I will definitely visit again!”

-Ed H: “Very informative, many island-related historical artifacts going back to Native American era, very friendly and helpful staff.
+Ed H: “Very informative, many island-related historical artifacts going back to the Native American era, very friendly, and helpful staff.
 It is definitely worthwhile.
-Allow an hour an do watch the video overview of the history of Put-in-Bay.
+Allow an hour and do watch the video overview of the history of Put-in-Bay.
 Don’t miss the resale shop behind it.
 There are many interesting things for sale to support the museum at very reasonable prices.”